Excel VBA Class Module

-Now to create a Class in VBA first go to VBA.
-And from Insert menu, select the Class Module as shown below.
+In the VBA window from the Insert menu, select the Class Module, as shown below.

 Option Explicit 'List of properties Public Brand As String Public Model As String Public ScreenSize As String Public CameraType As String Public ChargerType As String

-Now we will add a different process of operating, features and functions of a mobile phone.
-Such as starting of a phone, Switching off the phone, playing music, charging the battery, etc. with Subcategory for each function as shown below.
+Now we will add a different process of operating, features, and functions of a mobile phone, such as starting a phone, Switching off the phone, playing music, charging the battery, etc. with Subcategory for each function as shown below.
 And add a message box in each Sub-category loop so that we will be able to see which methods are currently running.